DaviPtrs/enonic-operator-k8s/README.md

 ### Making run with Enonic XP applications

+#### Initial Considerations

 -   Your Enonic XP app must be deployed as a StatefulSet (because Enonic uses Elastic Search to manage all the data, and ES clusters are Stateful).

 -   It's highly recommended reading this guide that shows how to deploy an Enonic XP app properly on Kubernetes.
 (Link coming soon)

+-   **Don't apply the StatefulSet with more than 1 replica**, because it may cause an unwanted multi ES cluster being formed.
+If you want to initialize your application with multi replicas, you need to deploy with just 1 replica and then after the injection, you can scale up your application using `kubectl scale`

+-   The injection will add a sidecar container, so if your original pod contains 1 container, the injected pod will have 2 containers.
+Wait for the injection happens before doing anything in your app.

+#### Steps

 -   Create a generic secret named with this pattern